 The Garmin fēnix® purpose-built smartwatch celebrates its 10th anniversary this year.
 In the consumer tech world, where entire companies can rise and fall in what seems like the blink of an eye, saying one product line has been around 10 years is something to celebrate.

-Launched in 2012, fēnix has grown over the last 10 years from a simple idea of “How can we better serve our outdoor customers?” to become one of Garmin’s flagship products, chosen by outdoor enthusiasts, elite athletes around the world and everyday customers who simply want to be more health/fitness conscious.
+Launched in 2012, fēnix has grown over the last 10 years from a simple of idea of “How can we better serve our outdoor customers?” to become one of Garmin’s flagship products, chosen by outdoor enthusiasts, elite athletes around the world and everyday customers who simply want to be more health/fitness conscious.

 To celebrate fēnix’s 10th anniversary, Jon Hosler, fēnix product manager who has worked on fēnix since the beginning, weighs in on the major technologies within the fēnix product line and what they mean to customers.